 Pre-Req: EECE 2020 Circuit Theory II and PHYS 1440 Physics II.

-Pre-Req: EECE 2020 Circuit Theory II and MATH 2360 Eng Differential Equations.
+Pre-Req: EECE 2020 Circuit Theory II and MATH 2360 Eng Differential Equations or MATH.2340 Differential Equations.

 Complex number, Argand plane, derivatives of complex numbers, limits and continuity, derivative and Cauchy Riemann conditions, analytic functions, integration in the complex plane, Cauchy's integral formula, infinite series for complex variables.
 Taylor series, Laurent series, residue theory, evaluation of integrals around indented contours.
 Linear vector spaces, matrices and determinants, eigenvalues and eigenvectors.